Does Melania Trump Get Free Designer Clothes? The First Lady’s Wardrobe Protocol

 Designer Katherine Hooker told NY Mag, “[Kate] doesn’t take free clothes, and I’ve heard that from other people who sent her things.
 She always comes to the shop, which is nice.
 And we’ve sent her a few things when she didn’t have time to come in.”

-Throughout the years, Kate has earned the reputation of not only mixing “highs with lows, ” but also being unafraid of repeating her clothes.
+Throughout the years, Kate has earned the reputation of not only mixing “highs with lows,” but also being unafraid of repeating her clothes.

 [Featured Image by AP]